Recipe: Homemade Marshmallows — With Flavor Options!

 – The marshmallows can be made thick or thin — just spread the marshmallow creme out to the desired thickness.

-Homemade Marshmallows-3hot chocolate and homemade marshmallows
+hot chocolate and homemade marshmallows

 – If you hate the taste of the potato or cornstarch, use half powdered sugar for dusting the marshmallows.
 I also use a few tablespoons of cocoa powder for the chocolate ones.

-– If you don’t have a candy thermometer, I suggest investing in one.
+– If you don’t have a candy thermometer, consider investing in one.
 You can test the sugar syrup to see if it’s cooked to the hard ball stage by dropping some of the syrup into ice water.
 If it forms a firm to hard ball, it’s ready.
 If it cracks when it hits the cold water, it’s gone too far.

 – You can use honey, golden syrup (such as Lyle’s), tapioca, or brown rice syrup in place of the corn syrup.
 Just be aware that it may affect the color of the finished marshmallows.